stschiff/rarecoal/README.md

 There are four event types:

 * Population size changes.
 The syntax for a population size change is `P t,i,p`, where `P` is the capital letter `P`, `t` is the time at which the new population size should be set, `i` is the index of the branch, starting with 0, and `p` is the new population size.
 You can put parameters of your model as time and/or as new population sizes using the `<>` brackets as shown in the example.
+Note this goes backwards in time, so the change affects times *before* time t.
 * Population Joins: The syntax is `J t,k,l`, where `J` is the capital letter `J`, `t` is the time of the join, `k` is the target branch and `l` is the source branch, looking backwards in time.
 Again, parameters are allowed using the `<>`-syntax for the time of the event.
 * Population Joins with Population size change: The syntax is `K t,k,l,p`, where `t`, `k` and `l` are the same as above, and `p` also specifies a new population size for the target branch at that time.
 * Population Splits: Those are admixture events forward in time.
-The syntax is `S t,k,l,m`, where `t` denotes the scaled time of the event, `k` denotes the receiving branch (looking backward in time), and `l` denotes the source branch, `m` denotes the fraction of lineages that are moved.
+The syntax is `S t,k,l,m`, where `t` denotes the scaled time of the event, `k` denotes the target branch (looking backward in time), and `l` denotes the source branch, `m` denotes the fraction of lineages that are moved.
 Note that for m=1, this event is exactly similar to a join event.

+Please note that all notions of `target` and `source` branches are meant as you go backwards in time.
+So for example, if you want to model a scenario where branch 0 admixes into branch 2 with 30% at scaled time 0.005, you would write `S 0.005,0,2,0.3`.
+Here, 2 is the source branch and 0 is the target branch.
+You can see this if you go backwards in time and imagine how lineages move across branches.
+An admixture - forward in time - from branch 0 to branch 2 is the same as - backward in time - moving lineages from branch 2 into branch 0.

 An example using the last event type is given in `testData/5popSimTemplate.txt`.
 The model in these templates described the tree ((0,1),((2,3),4)) in Newick Format, which is also the tree used to simulate the data in `testData/5popSplit_combined.txt`.